pyg-team/pytorch_geometric/docs/source/tutorial/explain.rst

 Explaining graph regression on a homogeneous graph
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Assume we have a GNN :obj:`model` that does graph regression on homogeneous graph.
+Assume we have a GNN :obj:`model` that does graph regression on a homogeneous graph.
-We can use the :class:`torch_geometric.explain.algorithm.PGExplainer` algorithm to generate an :class:`Explanation`.
+We can use the :class:`torch_geometric.explain.algorithm.PGExplainer` algorithm to generate an :class:`~torch_geometric.explain.Explanation`.
-We configure the :class:`~torch_geometric.explain.Explainer` to use an :obj:`edge_mask_type` such that the final :class:`~torch_geometric.explain.Explanation` object contains an :obj:`edge_mask` indicating which edges are crucial for prediction.
+We configure the :class:`~torch_geometric.explain.Explainer` to use an :obj:`edge_mask_type` such that the final :class:`~torch_geometric.explain.Explanation` object contains an :obj:`edge_mask` (indicating which edges are crucial for prediction).
 Importantly, passing a :obj:`node_mask_type` to the :class:`~torch_geometric.explain.Explainer` will throw an error since :class:`~torch_geometric.explain.algorithm.PGExplainer` cannot explain the importance of nodes:

 .. code-block:: python